Pitru Paksha: Legend

 In Hinduism, the souls of three preceding generations of one's ancestors reside in Pitriloka, a realm between heaven and earth.
 This realm is governed by Yama, the god of death, who takes the soul of a dying man from earth to Pitriloka.
 Only those three generations are given Shraddha rites, in which Yama plays a significant role.
-In Pitru Paksha, prayers are offered to bring upon moksha, both for the ancestors and for those performing the rituals.
-According to Swami Sivananda, Pitru Paksha mitigates the suffering of souls remaining in heaven before undergoing samsara or rebirth, an in the case those souls took another birth immediately after their deaths, Shradda adds to their happiness in their new birth.
+In Pitri Paksha, prayers are offered to bring upon moksha, both for the ancestors and for those performing the rituals.
+According to Swami Sivananda, Pitri Paksha increases the enjoyment of souls remaining in heaven before undergoing samsara or rebirth, or mitigates the suffering of those in other worlds; in the case those souls took another birth immediately after their deaths, Shraddha adds to their happiness in their new birth.

-According to the sacred Hindu epics, at the beginning of Pitru Paksha, the sun enters the zodiac sign of Virgo (Kanya).
-Coinciding with this moment, it is believed that the spirits leave Pitriloka and reside in their descendants' homes for a month until the sun enters the next zodiac—Scorpio (Vrischika)—and there is a full moon.
+According to the sacred Hindu epics, at the beginning of Pitri Paksha, the sun enters the zodiac sign of Virgo (Kanya).
+Coinciding with this moment, it is believed that the spirits leave Pitriloka and reside in their descendants' homes for a month until the sun enters the next zodiac— Libra(Tulā)—and there is a full moon.
 Hindus are expected to propitiate the ancestors in the first half, during the dark fortnight.

-When the legendary donor Karna died in the epic Mahabharata war, his soul transcended to heaven, he became plagued with extreme hunger, but any food he touched became gold instantly.
-Karna and Surya went to Indra and asked him about the cause of this incident.
+When the legendary donor Karna died in the epic Mahabharata war and his soul transcended to heaven, he became plagued with extreme hunger, but any food he touched became gold instantly.
+Karna and Surya went to Indra and asked him about the cause of this situation.
 Indra told Karna that he had donated gold his entire life, but had never donated food to his ancestors in shraddha.
-Hence, the ancestors of kuru who were stuck in limbo cursed him, Karna said that since he was unaware of his ancestry, he never donated anything in their memory.
-To make amends, Karna was permitted to return to the earth for 15–day period, so that he could perform shraddha to them and donate food and water in their memory.
-This period is now known as Pitru Paksha.
+Hence, the Kuru ancestors who were stuck in limbo cursed him.
+Karna said that since he was unaware of his ancestry, he never donated anything in their memory.
+To make amends, Karna was permitted to return to the earth for a 15-day period, so that he could perform shraddha to them and donate food and water in their memory.
+This period is now known as Pitri Paksha.
 In some legends, Yama replaces Indra.